SiFli SDK RF Test Guide

 bt_finsh/bts2_app_generic.c

-BT_FINSH is the master switch for BT protocol-stack debug traces (the bts2_app_demo / bts2_app_menu / bts2_app_generic set); do not treat it as the switch that “enables bt_cm / bt_rftest”.
+BT_FINSH is the master switch for BT-stack debug traces (the bts2_app_demo / bts2_app_menu / bts2_app_generic family); do not mistake it for the switch that “enables bt_cm / bt_rftest”.

-Applies only to bt_cm uart_dut and to custom entry points that call uart_ipc_path_change():
+Applies only to bt_cm uart_dut and to custom call sites of uart_ipc_path_change():

-# The default is IPC_USE_CONSOLE_DEVICE=y; the console UART runs finsh and is the one that gets switched
+# Default is IPC_USE_CONSOLE_DEVICE=y: the console UART runs finsh, and that is the one switched

-# To switch a different UART (e.g. in a custom product, pointing the test port at uart2), change to:
+# To switch a different UART (e.g. point the test port to uart2 in a custom product), set:

 CONFIG_IPC_USE_OWN_DEVICE=y